matthewcucio/AWSCC-CodeQuest-UI-UX/submissions/exercises/day01.md

 You've made it—great job!
 Now, here's the scoop: this markdown file is your **canvas**.
 Customize it; let your creativity flow!

-Remember, you're free to add your personal touch, but keep the sacred requirements intact; they are the guardians of order here.
-This markdown file should or may include:

 #### 1. UI and UX analyses for Day 1

 _(just choose the questions you would like to answer and make it concise)_